Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Introduction

-In this work, we, therefore, propose three novel PATE variants namely \emph{upsampling}, \emph{vanishing}, and \emph{weighting} which are able to make use of personalized privacy budgets among the data points.
-We first define them theoretically and provide a detailed privacy analysis.
-Then, we experimentally evaluate their implications on the resulting model utility for the MNIST \citep{mnist} and Adult income \citep{adult} datasets and investigate how different distributions of privacy budgets influence the gained utility.
-Our experiments show that in comparison to the original PATE approach in which the privacy budget of the entire dataset is determined by the data point with the highest privacy requirements, our personalized PATE variants generate significantly more labels.
-Depending on the privacy budget distribution and the PATE variant, we are able to produce approximately between $+60\%$ to $+950\%$ more labels for the MNIST, and $+60\%$ to $+890\%$ for the Adult income dataset.
-The contribution of this work can be summarized as follows: \begin{itemize} \item Introduction of three novel personalized PATE variants; \item Theoretical analysis of the respective privacy bounds; \item Experimental evaluation of utility improvements for the MNIST and Adult income dataset; \item Quantification of the effects of different privacy budget distributions on the gained utility; \end{itemize}
+While approaches for supporting the specification of individual privacy preferences exist for statistical data analyses with DP~\cite{hdp, pdp}, to the best of our knowledge, no such frameworks exist in the context of ML.
+Yet, there is a multitude of applications that already benefit from \personalized DP for data analysis, such as smart home~\cite{zhang2016personalized}, smart grid~\cite{bhattacharjee2021personalized}, and object localization~\cite{wang2018personalized, deldar2019pdp}---underlining the relevance of the topic and the need to extend individualized DP methods to ML.
+To this end, in this work, we introduce two novel methods (\emph{upsampling} and \emph{weighting}) that extend the Private Aggregation of Teacher Ensembles (PATE)~\citep{pate_2017} algorithm---one of the standard frameworks to implement DP in ML applications---and support \personalized assignment of privacy budgets among the sensitive training data.
+We first theoretically introduce both our methods and provide a detailed privacy analysis.
+Then, we experimentally evaluate our methods' implications on the resulting model utility on the example of the MNIST \citep{mnist}, SVHN~\cite{netzer2011reading}, and Adult income~\citep{adult} datasets.
+In particular, we study how different distributions of individual privacy preferences and respective privacy budgets influence the gained utility.
+Our experiments highlight that in comparison to the standard PATE approach where the uniform privacy budget is determined by the data point with the highest privacy requirements, our \personalized PATE variants generate significantly more labels, and thereby increase utility of the student model.
+The significant increase of generated labels by our upsampling and weighting method in comparison to standard PATE is visualized in \Cref{tab:compare-pate}.
+The fraction of data points assigned to each of the three privacy groups is specified according to individuals' preferences observed within society by~\cite{jensen2005privacy, berendt2005privacy}.

-For the experiments, we used the Confident-GNMax algorithm \citep{pate_2018}, \ie, privacy protection is ensured by Gaussian noise within PATE and labels are only produced if a consensus among the teachers is reached.
-Additionally, we do neither perform virtual adversarial training \citep{vat} nor MixMatch \citep{berthelot2019mixmatch}, both semi-supervised techniques shown to improve the accuracy of the model to be published for PATE.
+In summary, we make the following contributions: \begin{itemize} \item Introduction of two novel \personalized PATE variants; \item Theoretical analysis of the respective privacy bounds; \item Experimental evaluation of utility improvements for the MNIST, SVHN, and Adult income dataset; \item Quantification of the effects of different privacy budget distributions on the gained utility; \end{itemize}